 Brainscape claims you can double your learning speed by using flashcards.
 Brainscape paces the repetition of each concept perfectly, so you retain knowledge more effectively.
 Rate how well you know each concept and Brainscape will determine the right time to give you another quiz.
 It’s free to create, share, and find user-generated flashcards.
-Pro subscription is billed at $10 per month, $30 semiannually, or $36 per year.
-You can also opt for a lifetime subscription for $80.
+Pro subscription is billed at $10 per month, $42 every six months, or $60 per year.
+If you’re dedicated enough and are happy you’ll stick with it for a long time, a lifetime subscription costs $120 — at least two year’s worth.
 Subscriptions give you access to unlimited premium content, features like bookmarks, browse mode, card reversibility, and allow you to create flashcards without ads.

 Higher education is no longer exclusive to college students or contained within Ivory Towers.
 EdX makes it possible for anyone with a smartphone to learn from distinguished institutions such as MIT and McGill, and maybe even earn a certificate while you’re at it.
 You can tune into online lectures, take quizzes, and complete assignments at your own pace, all without having to worry about getting a student loan (though some certificates and courses do cost extra).